xcart/xcart-docs/_pages/kb_en/general_setup/store_security/security_guide.md

 SSL certificates secure the data in transit during checkout.
 This keeps your company and your customers protected from having financial or important information compromised by hackers.
 More information on how to redirect customers from HTTP to HTTPS you can get {% link "here" ref_httpredirect %}.

+{% note info %}
+Enabling HTTPS protocol for X-Cart in case HTTPS is not properly configured on your server may break access to X-Cart's Admin interface.
+If this is your case, see
+{% endnote %}

 ## Step 3.
 Keep the Software Up-to-date

 Perform regular X-Cart sofware {% link "upgrades" ref_pQQ1CLe1 %}.
 Automatic updates should be a standard practice not only to add new features to the store and update exising ones, but also to prevent new vulnerabilities to viruses and malware.